Why graduates with HECS debt are falling behind in the home ownership race

 Why does HECS-HELP impact my home loan?

-Every year, over 300,000 students complete their degrees at one of Australia’s 39 universities*.
-Most of them graduate with a HELP debt.
-The Australian Tax Office (ATO) says HELP debt currently stands at $74 billion Australia-wide.
+Every year, over 300,000 students complete their degrees at one of Australia’s 39 universities.* Most of them graduate with a HELP debt.
+The Australian Tax Office (ATO) says HELP debt stands at $81 billion Australia-wide, as of November 2024.

 • The Higher Education Contribution Scheme (HECS) or Higher Education Loan Program (HELP) began in 1989.